Joessarian/Adventurers-Like-You-Skyrim-Local-Co-op/README.md

   - User interface options
 - ***Save frequently*** while playing.
 - ***Stick together*** when possible to ensure all players are on-screen and easy to see.
 There are also some options to improve player visibility, such as player indicators, camera object fade options, and player-focal camera positioning when players are far apart.
 And finally, if seeing "the void" outside of the traversable map does not bother you, disabling camera collisions altogether provides the smoothest experience.
+- If attempting to interact with a nearby object by holding the 'Activate' bind, and the **"[Object] is not within player's line of sight"** crosshair notification message displays, ***try selecting the object with the player crosshair instead***.
-- If a certain interaction is not triggering for any player, ***switch back to the default third person camera and attempt the interaction again with player 1***.
+- If a certain interaction is still not working for any player, ***switch back to the default third person camera and attempt the interaction again with player 1***.
 - ***Bugs are inevitable, and in some cases, correctable***.
 Before reporting an issue, please use the ***debug binds*** or ***Debug Menu options*** to troubleshoot issues as they arise.
 If the bug recurs frequently even after using said options, please include what debug options you've used and/or a crash log if you've also installed a crash logger.

 ### Performance